 Television resurgence: Private Secretary & The Ann Sothern Show

-As a consequence of social, economic, and political upheavals, the American film industry went through challenging times in the early 1950s; one of the consequences of that was the scarcity of movie jobs for “older” actresses.
+As a result of various social, economic, and political upheavals, the American film industry went through challenging times in the early 1950s; one of the consequences of the socioeconomic transformations was the scarcity of movie jobs for “older” actresses.
 In Ann Sothern’s particular case, not helping matters was a life-threatening bout of hepatitis that left her out of commission for long stretches.

 A return to Broadway in fall 1951 proved unsuccessful.
 Directed by Richard Whorf and co-starring Hollywood import Robert Cummings, Faithfully Yours, an adaptation of French screenwriter/playwright Jean-Bernard Luc’s 1950 marital comedy Le Complexe de Philémon, lasted 68 performances.

 Two years later, Sothern, gone since Shadow on the Wall, was back on the big screen.
-In Fritz Lang’s Warner Bros.-distributed film noir The Blue Gardenia, she supported Anne Baxter and Richard Conte – but with star billing and her scene-abducting capabilities intact (“I know I’m a little slow, Nora.
+In Fritz Lang’s Warner Bros.-distributed crime drama The Blue Gardenia she had a small role supporting apparent killer Anne Baxter and gossip columnist Richard Conte – but with star billing, her usual sassiness, and a handful of good lines (“I know I’m a little slow, Nora.
 I was a late baby”).
-Her next big-screen comeback would take place more than a decade later.

 - Private Secretary (1953–1957), which earned her four Emmy nominations – in addition to earning producer Jack Chertok a $93,000 lawsuit brought on by his star over her percentage of the profits.

-- The Ann Sothern Show (1958–1961), which led to a fifth – and final – Emmy nod and to a Golden Globe win.
-As the assistant manager at an upscale New York City hotel, Sothern got to play a professional woman in a position of power, caring for the needs of both staff and guests (among the latter, Constance Bennett, Lucille Ball, Gladys Cooper, Van Johnson, Sal Mineo, and Eva Gabor).
+- The Ann Sothern Show (1958–1961), which led to a fifth – and final – Emmy nod and a Golden Globe win.
+As the assistant manager at an upscale New York City hotel, Sothern got to play a professional woman in a position of power, caring for the needs of both staff and guests (among the latter, Constance Bennett, Sal Mineo, Lucille Ball, Gladys Cooper, Van Johnson, and Eva Gabor).

 From gracious earthiness to ungainly frumpiness